 Pupil Premium is extra funding that is allocated to schools for children who are eligible for FSM (free school meals), CLA (children looked after) and children whose parent(s) serve in the armed forces.
-The school received £11, 815 for 2020-21, £14, 905 for 2021-2022 and £12,560 for 2022-23.
+The school received £14, 905 for 2021-2022; £12,560 for 2022-23 and £10,200 for 2023-24.
 Financial support is made available to develop pupil aspirations and their ability in wider areas of the curriculum such as arts and music.
 All Pupil Premium children are supported financially to ensure they have full opportunity to take part in all school activities where a cost is required.
 This includes support to attend residential, educational day visits, breakfast and after school clubs, as well as musical instrument lessons.
 Funding also goes towards continued delivery of specific intervention support in small group and individual one to one intervention.
 Additional professional advice and support has also been purchased.
 We ensure that children who qualify for Pupil Premium have their needs clearly identified and their progress is closely monitored by the school.

 If your child does not have FSM but may be eligible because of your family’s income level, please contact the office (in confidence) to register them.
 Even if you do not wish them to have the meals, this would mean the school could still claim Pupil Premium funding that would be used to help your child.
 Please note: No child is singled out for receiving PPG and the children are totally unaware of who receives this additional funding.